AvidahRai/rs_ML_NN_Football_results_Classification/README.md

 <b>[ 2.
 Neural Networks - Original.ipynb ](2.%20Neural%20Networks%20-%20Original.ipynb)</b><br/>
 Two main Neural Network models were produced with the exact configurations detailed by the author.
 The architecture consisted of (1) layer size of 41-75-3, learning rate of 1e-05, batch size of 16 and dropout rate of 0.5 for EPL dataset and (2) layer size of 41-10-10-3, learning rate of 1e-05, batch size of 32 and dropout rate of 0 for SPL dataset.
 He had determined the configurations after doing long experiments of hyperparameter tuning.
 <br/> In my models, I had applied EarlyStopping to check if the validation loss does not increase after 5 tries.
 The training stops if the loss increases after 5 tries.
 The epochs was set to 500. <br/>
-The validation accuracy achieved by EPL NN and SPL NN were <b>51.72%</b> and <b>48.57%</b> respectively.
+The validation accuracy achieved by EPL NN and SPL NN were <b>50.34%</b> and <b>49.83%</b> respectively.
 These NN models had underperfomed compared to author's 62% and 54% accuracy.
 This could be because my dataset is slightly different from the author's dataset.

 <b>[ 3.
 Neural Networks - Optimisation.ipynb ](3.%20Neural%20Networks%20-%20Optimisation.ipynb)</b><br/>
-This is my attempt to improve the models.
-First I used ExtraTreeClassifier to visualise the most important features on both datasets.
+This is my attempt to improve the models. <br/>
+1) First I used ExtraTreeClassifier to visualise the most important features on both datasets.
 I had spliced both datasets to only contain the 11 most important features.
 I trained these new datasets using the same configurations/parameter as before.
-The accuracy did not improve.
+The accuracy improvement was not significant.<br/>
+2) Keeping the no. of features same, I have implemented automatic learning rate reduction using Keras "ReduceLROnPlateau" callback.
+The validation accuracy improved slightly  <b>53.55%</b> and <b>53.55%</b>.

+<b>Next experiments</b></br>
+1) Different Layer Sizes
+2) More Dataset
+3) Dropout rate
+4) Grid search